qupath/qubalab/README.md

 This project contains the QuBaLab package in the `qubalab` folder.
 Take a look at the *Installation* section to install it.

-Some notebooks present in the `notebooks` folder show how to use the QuBaLab package.
+Some notebooks in the `notebooks` folder demonstrate how to use QuBaLab.
 If you want to run them, you can take a look at the *Development* section.
-If you just want to go through them, look at the [documentation](https://qupath.github.io/qubalab-docs/notebooks.html).
+If you just want to browse the content in them, look at the [documentation](https://qupath.github.io/qubalab/notebooks.html).

 ## Installation

 QuBaLab will live on PyPI soon, but for the time being you should install it from GitHub.
 You can do this directly using:

 ```bash
 pip install --upgrade https://github.com/qupath/qubalab/tarball/main